Scimon/p6-Range-SetOps/README.md

   * ∌

-The following operators already work for continuous Ranges.
+The following operators already work for continuous Ranges as expected.

   * (<=)